ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-usb-events.md

 ✅ Connect the USB cable to the port J3 then run the starter code.

-❗️ Keep the cable connected to the J3 port for the rest of the workshop
+❗️ Keep the cable connected to the J3 port for the rest of the exercise.

 This code will panic because `Event::UsbReset` is not handled yet - it has a `todo!()` on the relevant `match` arm.